gui-lizarza/image-deblurring-neural-nets/README.md

 # image-deblurring-neural-nets
-Several architectures of neural networks used for image deblurring (more especifically: MLPs, residual CNNs, GANs and a proposed mixture of experts).
-Implementation with TensorFlow and Keras.
+In this repository, several architectures of neural networks used for image deblurring (more especifically: MLPs, residual CNNs, GANs and a proposed mixture of experts) are presented.
+The implementation of said neural networks is done with TensorFlow and Keras.

 ## Description for each folder of the project: